PyO3/pyo3/guide/src/class.md

 For convenience, `(T, U)` implements `Into<PyClassInitializer<T>>` where `U` is the base class of `T`.
-But for more deeply nested inheritance, you have to return `PyClassInitializer<T>` explicitly.
+But for a more deeply nested inheritance, you have to return `PyClassInitializer<T>` explicitly.

 To get a parent class from a child, use [`PyRef`] instead of `&self` for methods,